Home » Calculating Lost Wages

 What if you’re self-employed?

-For individuals who are self-employed, lost wage calculations are more complicated.
-The plaintiff must have been in business for a reasonable period of time.
+For self-employed individuals, lost wage calculations are more complicated.
+The plaintiff must have been in business for a reasonable period.
 New businesses prove problematic.
-The plaintiff will find it difficult to collect lost wages because there’s no documented financial history.
-This makes any claims of future profits purely speculative and easy to argue against.
-Whereas established businesses will have the records necessary to claim lost wages.
+The plaintiff will find it challenging to collect lost wages because there’s no documented financial history, making any claims of future profits purely speculative and easy to argue against.
+In contrast, established businesses will have the records necessary to claim lost wages.

 The Knowles Group calculates business damages using Schedule C or 1120S returns and other business records to project future income.
-We then consider these projections in proving lost income or a diminishment of future lost earning capacity.
+We then consider these projections in proving lost income and future lost earning capacity.

 Determining lost wages after a car accident

 According to the U.S. Department of Justice, over half (52%) of all personal injury cases result from a car accident.
 Over six million accidents occur throughout the country each year.
 These car accidents cause over $200 billion in damages.
-Many of these accidents result in injuries that lead to significant lost income for their victims.
-These statistics highlight the staggering amount of money paid in personal injury and accident claims each year.
-During the litigation of a car accident claim, accurate representations of economic damages and expert witness testimony will greatly strengthen either sides’ case.
+Many of these accidents result in injuries that lead to significant loss of income for their victims.
+These statistics highlight the staggering amount paid in annual personal injury case and accident claims.
+Accurate representations of economic damages and expert witness testimony will significantly strengthen either side’s case during the litigation of a car accident claim.

 Legal cases that require lost wage calculations

-Any legal case that results in a plaintiff losing their ability to produce income will require lost wage calculations.
-This can include personal injury & accident claims, medical malpractice claims, employment claims, and other areas of practice.
+Any legal case resulting in a plaintiff losing their ability to produce income will require lost wage calculations, including personal injury case and accident claims, medical malpractice claims, dental malpractice, employment claims, and other practice areas.